NativeScript/docs/content/project-structure/src/fonts.md

 ```

 ::: info Note
-Using `ns fonts` is optional, however we recommend using it because there is a conceptual difference in how **.ttf** fonts are recognized on iOS and Android.
+Using `ns fonts` is optional, however we recommend using it because iOS and Android recognize `.ttf` files differently.
 On Android, the font is recognized by its **file name** while on iOS it is recognized by its **font name**.
-This means that fonts that are created with a font name which is different from the file name has to be registered with both names in your CSS rule.
+Fonts that have a different font name than the file name have to be registered with both names in the CSS rule.
 :::

 You are ready to use the new fonts, apply the font class to an element and it will use the new font.